Wetland Plants Course, 2026

 – Jennifer, environmental consultant

 "Thanks for a great couple of mornings!
-Not only do I feel that I'm getting a start at identification in wetlands, but I notice wetlands much more as I'm driving around!" – Bill, biologist
+Not only do I feel that I'm getting a start at identification in wetlands, but I notice wetlands much more as I'm driving around!"

-Wild Grasses of Victoria Courses
+Wild Grasses of Victoria Course

-Biosphere Pty Ltd's Dr Graeme Lorimer has been running courses on the identification, ecology and management of wild grasses and their relatives for 34 years.
-The next will be in December 2023.
-It will teach anyone from novices to professional botanists about the identification, ecology and management of grasses and grassy vegetation.
-Rushes and sedges are covered in less detail.
+Biosphere Pty Ltd's Dr Graeme Lorimer has been running courses on the identification, ecology and management of wild grasses and their relatives for 37 years.
+The next Wild Grasses of Victoria course will be over four days in late November and December 2026.

 "Extremely understandable, relevant and practical course for all kinds of environmental professionals and dabblers." – Anonymous